dasb28/python-kt/README.md

 ### Fundamentals - 1 (Common for most programming language)

+1. What is Python?
+2. Application of Python
+3. Frameworks/libraries
+4. Where to write Python?
+(IDE/Editors)
+5. IDE/Editors in Pfizer
+6. Installation and setup
-1. Data Types
+7. Data Types
-2. Variables
+8. Variables
-3. Basic Operators
+9. Basic Operators
-4. Decision-Making
+10. Decision-Making
-5. Loops
+11. Loops

 ## Day 2